pineman/pineman.github.io/docs/notes/notes.md

 FROM logs
 ORDER BY url, timestamp DESC
 ```
+* `SELECT DISTINCT` does not use a loose index scan: even with a suitable index, Postgres reads every matching index entry and then removes duplicates.
+It cannot jump from one distinct value to the next as MySQL can, so its cost scales with matching rows, not distinct values.
 * Index Scans are NOT Index Only Scans!!!!!!!!!!!
 * GIN: Generalized INverted index.
 Designed for handling cases where multiple values are stored in a single column (arrays, jsonb, full-text search).
 * GiST: Generalized Search Tree.
 Crazy stuff like quad trees and geo data.